AngleProtocol/merkl-docs/mechanisms/campaigns/airdrop.md

 Merkl supports two different types of airdrops:

-- one where incentive providers are responsible for allocating rewards to their users and choose which users get what amount of rewards.
-In this case, incentive providers come with a JSON file and Merkl is just used to handle the distribution through its usual claim system
+1. **Custom Allocation Airdrops**: Incentive providers define the reward distribution, specifying which users receive what amount.
+Providers upload a JSON file with allocation details, and Merkl handles the distribution via its claim system.
-- another one where Merkl airdrops the rewards based on the snapshoted balance of a given token at a chosen moment in time
+2. **Snapshot-Based Airdrops**: Merkl distributes rewards based on a snapshot of a given token’s balance at a chosen point in time.

 ## JSON airdrops

-The only thing that is expected from reward providers is to come with a JSON file giving the breakdown of user addresses and the amount of rewards they need to receive.
-To create your JSON Airdrop campaign on Merkl, head to this [page](https://app.merkl.xyz/create/drop).
+For Custom Allocation Airdrops, providers only need to upload a JSON file specifying user addresses and reward amounts.
+To create your JSON Airdrop campaign on Merkl, visit this [page](https://app.merkl.xyz/create/drop).

 The expected format for the JSON is the following